Hypodermic needle model: Concept

 People were assumed to be "uniformly controlled by their biologically based 'instincts' and that they react more or less uniformly to whatever 'stimuli' came along".
 The "Magic Bullet" theory graphically assumes that the media's message is a bullet fired from the "media gun" into the viewer's "head".
 Similarly, the "Hypodermic Needle Model" uses the same idea of the "shooting" paradigm.
 It suggests that the media injects its messages straight into the passive audience.
 This passive audience is immediately affected by these messages.
 The public essentially cannot escape from the media's influence, and is therefore considered a "sitting duck".
 Both models suggest that the public is vulnerable to the messages shot at them because of the limited communication tools and the studies of the media's effects on the masses at the time.
-It means the media explores information in such a way that it injects in the mind of audiences as bullets.
+It means the media explores information in such a way that it injects into the mind of audiences as bullets.

-Though the "magic bullet" and "hypodermic needle" models are often credited to Harold Lasswell's 1927 book, Propaganda Technique in the World War, neither term appear in his writing.
-Rather, Lasswell argued that the rise of political movements across Europe was "an almost inevitable outcomes of the isolation of the individual in an atomized society."
-Recent work in the history of communication studies have documented how the two models may have served as strawman theory or fallacy or even a "myth".
+Though the "magic bullet" and "hypodermic needle" models are often credited to Harold Lasswell's 1927 book, Propaganda Technique in the World War, neither term appears in his writing.
+Rather, Lasswell argued that the rise of political movements across Europe was "an almost inevitable outcome of the isolation of the individual in an atomized society."
+Recent work in the history of communication studies has documented how the two models may have served as a strawman theory or fallacy or even a "myth".
 Others have documented the possible medical origins of the metaphor of the magic bullet model.